MetaMask/design-tokens/README.md

 }
 ```

 This configuration will enforce the usage of design tokens instead of static hex color values, helping to maintain a consistent design system.
+See more linting rules [@metamask/eslint-plugin-design-tokens](https://github.com/MetaMask/eslint-plugin-design-tokens)

 ## Contributing